All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

-Semaglutide Muscle Loss: Causes, Duration, and Solutions
+Semaglutide Muscle Loss: Prevention

 Semaglutide can cause muscle loss alongside fat loss during weight reduction.
 Learn why it happens, how much muscle you might lose, and proven strategies to preserve lean mass.

 Semaglutide muscle loss is a real concern during weight loss treatment.
 Studies show that up to 25 to 40 percent of total weight lost on semaglutide can come from lean body mass, including muscle.
 This happens because your body breaks down both fat and muscle tissue when in a significant calorie deficit.
-However, with the right nutrition and exercise plan, you can preserve the vast majority of your muscle while still losing fat.
+But with the right nutrition and exercise plan, you can preserve the vast majority of your muscle while still losing fat.

 Why Does Semaglutide Cause Muscle Loss?